A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 - Participant is a lactating or pregnant female.

-- Participants with known active Coronavirus Disease - 2019 (COVID-19) infection.
-Participant with signs/symptoms associated with COVID-19 infection or known exposure to a confirmed case of COVID-19 infection during 14 days prior to Screening:
+- Participant with known active COVID-19 infection, subjects with signs/symptoms associated with COVID-19 infection or known exposure to a confirmed case of COVID-19 infection during 14 days prior to Screening must be screen failed and may only rescreen after they have recovered from COVID-19 and they are no longer considered contagious, per investigator assessment.

 - Participants enrolled on the combination therapy phase must satisfy the above